plone/training/deployment/ansible.rst

 -------------------

 YAML isn't a markup language, and it isn't a programming language either.
-It's a data-specification notation.
+It's a data-specification notation like JSON.
-Like JSON.

 Except that YAML -- very much unlike JSON -- is meant to be written and read by humans.
 The creators of YAML call it a "human friendly data serialization standard".